 - A. It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase.
 Employees for whom the scale increase or the minimum increase is larger than the general compensatory increase shall receive the larger increase amount.
-Employees for whom the compensatory increase is the largest applicable wage increase under the Agreement shall receive the following increase amounts: - effective upon ratification: 2%, retroactive to July 1, 2019, for all Employees active on payroll on the date of ratification plus a one-time lump sum payment in the gross amount of \$700 or, in the case of part-time Employees, a pro-rated payment based on the average number of hours worked in the 14 weeks preceding ratification. - effective July 1, 2020: 2.25% plus a lump sum payment targeted at 0.5% of base wage rate as of June 30, 2020.
-The actual lump sum payment will track the funding level of the Company's management bonus ("AIP") plan, as determined by the Company, from 0% to 200% funded.
-For example, funding of the AIP at 90% would result in a lump sum of .45%.
-Funding of the AIP at 110% would result in a lump sum of .55%. - effective July 1, 2021: 2.5% plus a lump sum payment targeted at .5% of base wage rate as of June 30, 2021 with the actual payment calculated as described above.
+Employees for whom the compensatory increase is the largest applicable wage increase under the Agreement shall receive the following increase amounts: - effective upon ratification: 4%, retroactive to July 1, 2022, for all Employees active on payroll on the date of ratification plus a one-time lump sum payment in the gross amount of one percent (1%) of each employee's annual base salary as of June 30, 2022, with a minimum of \$1000.00 (USD equivalent for Canadian employees) or, in the case of part-time Employees, a pro-rated payment based on their 14-week average hours worked as of June 30, 2022, with no minimum. - effective January 1, 2023: 0.5% (one half of one percent; no minimum; applicable only to employees who receive the 4% compensatory increase above, calculated based on base salary as of 12/31/22.)